this-is-bennyk/playnub/README.md

   - Create multiple tables of data
   - CSV, SQL file, and SQLite database support
 - Behaviors
-  - Action Lists: create discrete sequences of events in code
+  - Action Lists: for creating discrete sequences of events in code
+- Interpolation Systems
+  - Control Curves and Envelopes: For control precisely how a data point gets from A to B
+  - PID Controller: For controlling how a point follows a target using a control system
 - Randomization
   - Fast normal distribution randomness
   - Complete and deck randomness
-  - Generic weighted table
+  - Weighted randomness
-- And more!
+  - Seed setting
+  - Seed state recording

 ### Future Plans
 The following is a list of things that I would like to implement into this project, time permitting: